-The first of the two traps are the $\underline{\text{Light/CO}2\text{-baited CDC trap}}$ (Figure 1).
+The first of the two traps are the Light/CO2-baited CDC trap (Figure 1).
 To attract mosquitoes, a light is used along with carbon-dioxide gas released from a pressurized cylinder into a hose located at the top of the trap.
 As mosquitoes approach the gas released at the hose's opening, they are drawn inside by an internal fan, then blown into a container that hangs below.
 With this trap, nearly all mosquito species in a community are collected during that night.
-Because the traps are placed at the same locations every year, population trends can be predicted, studied, and compared between years, as well as during the year.
+Because the trap stations are historically placed at the same locations every year, population trends can be predicted, studied, and compared between years, as well as during the current year.